History of Early Kimberley Schools

 However, by the 1940s there were over 700 school districts in BC.
 The Department of Education began to amalgamate districts.
 Schools in Kimberley, Marysville, and Meadowbrook were amalgamated into the Kimberley United Rural School District in 1942.
 In 1946, the province reduced the number of school districts in the province from 650 to 79 and the Wasa area was added to the District forming School District #3 Kimberley.
 Again in 1996, the Provincial Government began to amalgamate districts to reduce the number of districts.
 The school districts of Kimberley (SD No.3), Golden (SD No. 18) and Windermere (SD.
 No. 4) were amalgamated into present day School District No. 6 Rocky Mountain.

-Links to Kimberley High School Yearbooks
+Kimberley High School Yearbooks

 For more Yearbooks please look in collection #2250 on the collections page